-Therefore we attract our readers on the fact that as a IaaS provider with Exoscale, most responsibilities and data access control enforcement are on the customer side.
-Nevertheless we impose ourselves a high level of security on all infrastructure layers, as described in the following sections.
+Therefore, please note that as an IaaS provider with Exoscale, most responsibilities and data access control enforcement are on the customer’s side.
+Nevertheless, we impose on ourselves a high level of security on all infrastructure layers, as described in the following sections.

 Laws and Regulation

-At general level, concerning data and activities conducted in our swiss datacenters we shall mainly be subject to the Swiss Code of Obligations.
+At general level, concerning data and activities conducted in our Swiss datacenters, we are mainly subject to the Swiss Code of Obligations.

 The purpose of this section is to answer general questions within the context of Exoscale, providing IaaS Cloud Computing Services to the customer.
-We would like to bring particularly to your attention the Data Protection and Export Control obligations.
+We want to bring to your attention in particular the Data Protection and Export Control obligations.

-Concerning data and activities conducted in our swiss datacenters we shall mainly be subject to the Swiss Federal Data Protection Act (“DPA”) and the Swiss Federal Data Protection Ordinance (“DPO”).
-Unlike most other countries, the Swiss data protection laws and regulations apply to individuals, but also to legal entities.
+Concerning data and activities conducted in our Swiss datacenters, we are mainly subject to the Swiss Federal Data Protection Act (“DPA”) and the Swiss Federal Data Protection Ordinance (“DPO”).
+Unlike most other countries, the Swiss data protection laws and regulations apply not only to individuals, but also legal entities.